rfay/vault-consul-on-kube/README.md

 ### TLS setup for exposed vault port

-Get key and cert files for the exposed port.
-You can do this any way that works for your deployment.
-Of course make sure you have the full concatenated cert chain.

-With concatenated full cert chain in vaulttls.fullcert.pem and key in vaulttls.key :
+Get key and cert files for the domain vault will be exposed from.
+You can do this any way that works for your deployment, so long as you have a concatenated full certificate chain in vaulttls.fullcert.pem and private key in vaulttls.key :

 ```
 kubectl create secret tls vaulttls --cert=vaulttls.fullcert.pem --key=vaulttls.key
 ```

 ### Provide DNS entry for the configured cert on external ip of the vault-lb service
+You can run the following to determine the public IP address to use for your DNS record.

 ```
 kubectl get svc vault-lb
 ```

 ### Vault Deployment
+You are now ready to deploy the vault instances:

 ```
 kubectl apply -f deployments/vault-1.yaml -f deployments/vault-2.yaml